wp-plugins/cms2cms-joomla-to-wp-migration/readme.txt

 == Frequently Asked Questions ==

 = Your website is unreachable =
-*If your website cannot be reached, pay attention to the following points:
+<p>If your website cannot be reached, pay attention to the following points:</p>
-*Make sure your site is available online at the moment.
+<p>*Make sure your site is available online at the moment.</p>
-*It’s possible that your firewall blocks certain IP requests.
-Contact your system administrator or hosting provider support for details about this issue.
+<p>It’s possible that your firewall blocks certain IP requests.
+Contact your system administrator or hosting provider support for details about this issue.</p>

 = Your server responds with 401 Unauthorized =
 If you get this error, try the following solutions: